 Blarney Castle, County Cork

-Proof of the power of a good yarn, crowds flock to this impressive 15th-century castle to kiss the Blarney Stone, which supposedly gives one the gift of gab.
-The stone itself may be one of Ireland’s most popular tourist attractions, but the remainder of this fine castle is worth exploring – if only to climb the spiral staircase and walk the battlements of a proper medieval structure.
+Proof of the power of a good yarn, crowds flock to this 15th-century castle to kiss the Blarney Stone, which supposedly gives one the gift of gab.
+The stone itself may be one of Ireland’s most popular tourist attractions, but the remainder of this castle is worth exploring – if only to climb the spiral staircase and walk the battlements of a proper medieval structure.
 But you can also vanish into its oft-ignored gardens: the gorgeous Fern Garden and Arboretum, the Harry-Potterish Poison Garden and the landscaped nooks and crannies of the Rock Close.

 Carrickfergus Castle, County Antrim